Size versus truthfulness in the House Allocation problem: Randomised mechanism with weights and ties

 If the weights are public, Algorithm \ref{alg:randomindifference} is universally truthful and Pareto optimal.
 This is because it chooses a random order of the agents, given the weights, and then runs SDMT-2 according to this order.
-It follows from SDMT-2 that, if the order of the other agents is given, an agent can get a better object if he appears earlier in this order.
-Then it is not difficult to see that if the weights are private, and under the assumption that no agent is allowed to bid over his private weight, Algorithm \ref{alg:randomindifference} is still universally truthful in the sense that no agent will lie about his preferences or weight. \begin{theorem} Algorithm \ref{alg:randomindifference} is universally truthful, even if the weights and preference lists of the agents are their private knowledge, assuming that no agent can over-bid his weight. \end{theorem} \begin{proof} Algorithm \ref{alg:randomindifference} is a distribution of deterministic mechanisms due to the selection of random variables $Y_i$.
-For each deterministic mechanism (i.e. SDMT-2 when $Y_i$, $i\in N$ is fixed), we prove it is truthful w.r.t. weights and preference lists.
-Denote by $\phi$ the mechanism of SDMT-2 when $Y_i$, $i\in N$ is fixed.
+It follows by inspection of SDMT-2 that, if the order of the other agents is given, an agent can get a better object if he appears earlier in this order.
+Then it is not difficult to see that if the weights are private, and under the assumption that no agent is allowed to bid over his private weight \piotr{(the so-called no-overbidding assumption -- see the beginning of Section \ref{sec:bounds})}, Algorithm \ref{alg:randomindifference} is still universally truthful in the sense that no agent will lie about his preferences or weight. \begin{theorem} Algorithm \ref{alg:randomindifference} is universally truthful, even if the weights and preference lists of the agents are their private knowledge, assuming that no agent can over-bid his weight. \end{theorem} \begin{proof} Algorithm \ref{alg:randomindifference} is a distribution \piotr{over} deterministic mechanisms due to the selection of random variables $Y_i$.
+For each deterministic mechanism (i.e., SDMT-2 when $Y_i$, $i\in N$ is fixed), we prove \piotr{that} it is truthful \piotr{with respect to} weights and preference lists. \piotr{Let us denote} by $\phi$ the mechanism of SDMT-2 when $Y_i$, $i\in N$ is fixed.
 If is not difficult to see that for any $(W,L)$, $w'_i\le w_i$ and $L'(-i)$, $i\in N$, we have $\phi_i(W,L)\weaklypref_i\phi_i((w'_i,w_{-i}),L)\weaklypref_i\phi_i((w'_i,w_{-i}),(L'(i),L(-i)))$.
 The first preferred order in this chain follows from the fact that the order of $i$ when $i$ bids $w_i$ is better than or equal to his order when he bids $w'_i$.
 The second preferred order in this chain follows by the truthfulness of SDMT-2 when weights are public. \end{proof}